 Anal Warts.
 A Visit To The Proctologist.
 By now, most people have heard of the term anal warts, also known as condyloma acuminata.
 Anal warts are common and are transmissible.
 Whether transmitted sexually (STD’s), or in other, non-sexual transmission modes, these small, fleshy lumps are a source of irritation at a minimum, and a possible

 Why A Female Proctologist?
 Are you looking for a female proctologist in Los Angeles?
-As always, choosing the proctologist with whom you are comfortable and who suits your needs is an important decision.
-But if you’re a woman, it may be especially important to find a female proctologist.
-Some female patients prefer to have a
+Choosing a proctologist who puts you at ease and suits your needs is an important decision.
+But if you’re a woman, it may be especially important to you to find a female proctologist.
+Some female patients prefer to have a female

 Did You Hear This One?
 What are the real differences between a colon and rectal surgeon, also known as a proctologist, and a gastroenterologist?
 There is an old joke known in medical circles.
 It goes something like this: What is the difference between an internist, a surgeon and a pathologist (a doctor who examines tissue